xiyasong/Genomics_platform/In-house Reference Panel.md

 The tool will then apply the same overlap logic but within the newly specified boundaries.

 <img width="1197" alt="image" src="https://github.com/user-attachments/assets/e9ab0113-6bca-49f9-bf96-e255892a9bcd" />

+- part 1: The details of the searched DECIPHER records.
+- part 2: Total CNV/SVs files available.
+- part 3: Details of co-locolated CNV/SVs, where the sample ID of the specific CNV/SVs discovered can be found in the last column "Patient".